 Take a Food Tour in Cartagena

-The food of Cartagena is unique to the region, you’ll find man dishes here that you won’t find further inland to Colombia, so take the opportunity to explore it all while you can.
+The food of Cartagena is unique to the region, you’ll find many dishes here that you won’t find further inland to Colombia, so take the opportunity to explore it all while you can.
 This free for tour runs every afternoon at 2 pm from Monday to Friday.
 The food throughout the tour will cost you around US$6, but you can also share.
 If you prefer to take a food tour with a local chef, then this one is amazing.

-You’ll get to taste Colombian ceviche (and its VERY different), fruit juice from a variety of local fruits, arequipe, plantains, iced coffee and a whole lot more.
-The Beyond Colombia tour is free and runs off tips.
+You’ll get to taste Colombian ceviche (and it’s VERY different), fruit juice from a variety of local fruits, arequipe, plantains, iced coffee, and a whole lot more.
+The Beyond Colombia tour is free and runs on tips.
 Expect to tip your guide at around US$10 for the tour which should last around 3 hours.

 The free food tour doesn’t explore any of Cartagena’s food markets, so if you want to, for instance, check out the famous Bazurto Market you’ll need to book a specific tour for that.
 Here are our recommendations for additional food tours in Cartagena.